luigisaetta/oci_genai2025/README.md

 if AUTH = "API_KEY" create a key-pair and put in $HOME/.oci

-if you want to user RESOURCE_PRINCIPAL then you need to create a Dynamic Group and authorize it.
+if you want to use RESOURCE_PRINCIPAL then you need to create a Dynamic Group and create a policy to authorize it.
 (For example, if you want to run the code in a Data Science Notebook Session)

 Refer to the OCI Security Documentation for details.